tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull_and_rom_walk_into_a_bar.md

 [bezier.method.ac](http://bezier.method.ac/)

 You can also develop your Bézier skills using [Inkscape](https://inkscape.org/) (free), Illustrator, or other similar vector graphics drawing software.
-It is usually easier to draw shapes using such software, then gauge the relevant control points for Processing -- which is how the tasks for this lesson were devised ;)
+It is usually easier to draw shapes using such software, then gauge the relevant control points for Processing -- which is how the tasks for this tutorial were devised ;)

 ## Vertices